yaoandrew/jekyll-now/about.md

 permalink: /about/
 ---

 I'm [Andrew Yao](http://www.linkedin.com/in/yaoandrew).
 I live in Santa Monica, CA with my wife, 2 kids, and 2 dogs.
-I am currently a resident apprentice at [8th Light](http://www.8thlight.com).
+I am currently a software engineer at [8th Light](http://www.8thlight.com).
 Most of my career has been in electronic or algorithmic trading of equities, derivatives, or currencies at investment banks, trading software firms, startups, or in quantitative research.

 ## What is this blog for?